zwdoescode/intro_to_parallel_programming/README.md

 make
 ```

+Note that it needs to be compiled with cuda 12.6.
+Otherwise the cuda kernel is not launched => I haven't figured out why

 # How to build and run lesson code snippet

 Here is an example for Lesson 2 Code Snippet